 Once attackers gain access to a network or data in transit, the best course of action to protect sensitive information is to make it indecipherable.
 Encryption software protects data in motion and data at rest.
 Data secured with encryption can only be accessed using a password, thus adding an extra, vital layer of security.

-This list contains both traditional encryption products that offer file encryption for data in motion and at rest, as well as newer quantum cryptography tools.
+This list contains both traditional encryption tools that offer file encryption for data in motion and at rest, as well as newer quantum cryptography tools.
 Modern encryption algorithms require so much processing power to break that they’re virtually hacker-proof.
 But with the advent of powerful quantum computing, this may no longer be the case.

 Quantum cryptography, also called quantum encryption, applies the principles of quantum mechanic’s fluid states to solve substantially more problems with the same processing speed to keep up with hackers using quantum computing.
 If you want to prepare for the future, quantum cryptography could be a good option for you.